The Digital Fabric of Political Violence

 Ramsha Jahangir is an Associate Editor at Tech Policy Press.
 Previously, she led Policy and Communications at the Global Network Initiative (GNI).
 As an award-winning journalist, Ramsha has extensively reported on platform power & politics, internet governance, and digital authoritarianism.
 She holds a Master’s in Journalism, Media, and Globalisation from the University of Amsterdam.

-Magdalena Dropek is a graduate of Polish Philology and Journalism at the Jagiellonian University, she has been the editor of Queer.pl, the largest and oldest LGBTQI media outlet in Poland, for almost ten years.
-Since 2012, she has co-organized the Queer May Festival and the Equality March in Krakow.
-A board member of the Równość.org.pl Foundation since 2013, she has been supporting the LGBTQI community locally, also advocating for equality and diversity in Krakow.
-She has co-organized numerous demonstrations and conducted research on the situation of the LGBTQI community in southern Poland, and has implemented projects including monitoring freedom of assembly and advocacy at the local level.
+Magdalena Dropek is a graduate of Polish philology and journalism at Jagiellonian University in Krakow, for ten years she was working in the largest and oldest LGBTQIA medium in Poland.
+Since 2012, co-organizer of the Queer May Festival and the Equality March in Krakow.
+Board member of the Equality.org.pl Foundation since 2013.
+In recent years, she has supported LGBTQIA communities locally, also advocating for equality and diversity in Krakow.
+She has co-organized many demonstrations, researched the situation of LGBTQIA communities in southern Poland, and implemented projects on such issues as monitoring freedom of assembly and advocacy at the local level.
+From 2020 to 2023 she worked with MP Maciej Gdula, and since February 2024 she has been working with Minister of Equality Katarzyna Kotula.

 Danny Lämmerhirt is the lead of the Future Internet Lab at Waag Futurelab.
 His research explores democratic experiments with data and digital technologies to address public problems.
 As lab lead, he lays out the strategy of the research lab, developing methods to publicly design, use, make decisions over, and contest internet technologies, as well as how digital technologies can facilitate dialogue and collaboration around issues of public concern.